 - A. Provider understands and agrees that financial responsibility for claims or damages to any person, or to Provider's employees and agents, will rest with the Provider.
 Provider will effect and maintain any insurance coverage, including, but not limited to Workers' Compensation, Employer's Liability, Commercial General Liability, Contractual Liability, Automobile Liability, and Umbrella Liability to support such financial obligations. - B. "The Milwaukee Board of School Directors" is to be named as an additional insured by separate endorsement under all of the following insurance coverage policies with the exception of Workers' Compensation.
-Evidence of all required insurances of Provider will be provided to MPS.
-Certification is to be provided, either on the Certificate of Insurance or by separate letter from the insurance agent or broker, that there are no exclusions, sub-limits, or restrictions in coverage.
-The Certificate of Insurance or policies of insurance evidencing all coverages will include a statement that MPS will be afforded a thirty- day written notice of cancellation, non-renewal or material change by any of Provider's insurers providing the coverage required by MPS for the duration of this Agreement.
+Evidence of all required insurances of Contractor shall be submitted electronically to MPS via its third party vendor, EXIGIS Risk Management Services.
+Waivers and exceptions to the above limits will be in the sole discretion of MPS and shall be recorded in the EXIGIS system, which records are incorporated into this Contract by reference.
+The Certificate of Insurance or policies of insurance evidencing all coverages will include a statement that MPS will be afforded a thirty-day written notice of cancellation, non-renewal or material change by any of Provider's insurers providing the coverage required by MPS for the duration of this Agreement.
 Insurance companies must be acceptable to MPS and must have a current A.M.
 Best rating of A- or better.

-All Certificates of Insurance must be provided concurrently with Provider's signed Agreement before MPS will sign.
+All Certificates of Insurance must be uploaded to Exigis Risk Management before MPS will sign.